tingnanhu/cis5300/README.md

 **Implementation**: `strong_baseline.py`

-A transformer-based baseline using fine-tuned BERT for toxic comment classification.
+A transformer-based baseline using fine-tuned DistilBERT (a distilled version of BERT) for toxic comment classification.
+DistilBERT is faster and smaller than BERT while maintaining most of its performance.
 The model uses focal loss to handle class imbalance and supports hyperparameter tuning.

 **Usage**:
 ```bash